Board of Directors

 Eric Nickelsen is a Principal with Sperry Van Ness Southland Commercial Real Estate in Pensacola.
 He served in upper management positions at a number of banks through a variety of mergers.
 Currently, he is a partner and officer in various corporations and partnerships that develop and sell real estate in Northwest Florida and Southern Alabama.

 J. Mort O’Sullivan III is the Managing Member of the Gulf Coast region of Warren Averett, LLC a CPA and Advisory firm.
 Mort has over 38 years experience in public accounting.
 He is a Trustee at the University of West Florida, a Board Member of the Gulf Power Company and sits on numerous Pensacola area boards.
 He is a graduate of Leadership Florida and has won the Pensacola Bay Area Chamber of Commerce PACE Business Leader of the Year award.

-Alain T. Rappaport, MD., a scientist and Internet and software entrepreneur, is co-founder and CEO of Nudgit, Inc., an Internet company focused on intelligent choice.
+Alain T. Rappaport, MD., is the vice-chair of the IHMC Board of Directors.
+He is a scientist and Internet and software entrepreneur, is co-founder and CEO of Nudgit, Inc., an Internet company focused on intelligent choice.
 He specializes in robotics, Artificial Intelligence (AI), health care and medicine.
 He also created and managed Medstory, Inc., a company focused on intelligent search in health and medicine which Microsoft acquired in 2007.